This post is the written version of Day One of the Minimalist Mindset course.

 And as humans, we like to be right.
 We’ll go to great lengths to prove ourselves right-

-Sometimes this comes from the past, where we had a critical parent, boss, or spouse who made remarks.
-It might not even be dramatic abuse, but things they said that impacted us and began the negative self-talk in our minds.
+Sometimes this comes from the past if we had a critical parent, boss, or spouse who made remarks.
+It might not even be dramatic abuse, but things they said impacted us and began the negative self-talk in our minds.
 And we’ve allowed it to live there, to take root and become part of our identity.

 Some examples of negative self-talk:

 - I’m a messy person, it’s just who I am.